CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/save_ami.md

 ```

+## Run CMAQv5.4 for the full 12US1 Domain

 Download the full 12US1 Domain that is netCDF4 compressed and convert it to classic netCDF-3 compression.
 Then run for the full domain on 32 processors.